Griddy Boards

 Decision Matrix score: 10

-Feedback showed the original single-wall idea felt overwhelming, requiring too much effort and space to engage with.
-We refined the concept into Griddy Boards: four smaller interactive tables that together form a shared artwork.
-This approach lets students participate at their own pace while still contributing to something collective.
-Comparing ideas based on engagement, practicality, and scalability helped confirm this direction.
+Feedback showed that the original single-wall concept felt overwhelming, requiring too much effort and space for students to comfortably engage.
+We refined the idea into Griddy Boards: four smaller interactive tables that form a shared artwork.
+This shift reduced social and physical friction, allowing students to participate at their own pace while still contributing to a collective outcome.
+The concept was selected for its balance of accessibility, engagement, and scalability in real campus settings.

 1st Iteration